OpenCollarTeam/opencollarteam.github.io/docs/How-To-Update-Your-OpenCollar.md

 These are very easy updates.
 * Rez or wear the collar.
 * Rez the updater.
-* Go to Help / About and Press Udpate
+* Go to Help / About and Press Update
 * The update will begin.

 # Building from Scratch